quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 The migration to Librarian should be a gradual process.
 Starting at the end of July, 2025, it should consist of an incremental rollout with canaries spanning August, 2025.
 Here are the stages:

-1. Configure the repository for a single library to be generated by hand-coding Librarian's `state.yaml`.
+1. Configure the repository for a single Librarian library to be generated by hand-coding Librarian's `state.yaml`.
 Test that the generated code is identical to the code produced by the old system.
 Release as usual with release-please.
-2. TODO
-3. TODO
+2. Onboard the eight "difficult" google-cloud-go submodules as Librarian libraries.
+This group is defined in gapic-generator-go's [test.sh](https://github.com/googleapis/gapic-generator-go/blob/main/test.sh).
+    *   `datastore`
+    *   `kms`
+    *   `datacatal`
+    *   `texttospe`
+    *   `storage`
+    *   `retail`
+    *   `apigeecon`
+    *   `bigquery`
+3. Onboard all remaining google-cloud-go submodules as Librarian libraries.

 ## Timeline